layer5io/getnighthawk/CONTRIBUTING.md

 ## Steps to build GetNightHawk site

+1. Fork this repository
-1. `cd` into the getnighthawk repo
+2. Clone your forked copy to your local computer 3.`cd` into the getnighthawk repo
-2. `cd docs` to access the getnighthawk jekyll website codebase
+4. `cd docs` to access the GetNighthawk Jekyll website codebase
-3. Run the following code in your terminal `Bundle install`.
+5. Run the following code in your terminal `bundle install`.
-4. Run `make site` in order to serve the jekyll website on your machine at `http://127.0.0.1:4000/` ( `bundle exec jekyll serve` can also be used for spining up the jekyll website at `http://127.0.0.1:4000/`)
+6. Run `make site` in order to serve the jekyll website on your machine at `http://127.0.0.1:4000/` ( `bundle exec jekyll serve` can also be used for spinning up the Jekyll website at `http://127.0.0.1:4000/`)

 ### UI Lint Rules